Dr. rer. nat. Benjamin Kilian

 - Language spoken: English, German, Russian

-He has a PhD in Genetics from the Heinrich Heine University Düsseldorf, Germany and a degree in Botany from the Friedrich Schiller University Jena, Germany.
+Benjamin has a PhD in genetics from the Heinrich Heine University Düsseldorf, Germany, and a degree in botany from the Friedrich Schiller University Jena, Germany.

-Benjamin has published more than 80+ peer-reviewed publications including research articles and book chapters.
-Visit his profile on Research Gate.
+Benjamin has published more than 120 peer-reviewed publications, including research articles and book chapters.

-Benjamin currently serves on the External Advisory Board of the European Union’s Horizon 2020 research and innovation programme for both the Activated Genebank NeTwork (AGENT) Intelligent Collections of Food Legumes Genetic Resources for European Agrofood Systems (INCREASE) projects.
+Benjamin currently serves on the External Advisory Board of the European Union’s Horizon 2020 research and innovation program for the Activated Genebank NeTwork (AGENT) and the Intelligent Collections of Food Legumes Genetic Resources for European Agrofood Systems (INCREASE) projects.
 Both projects commenced in May 2020 and will last five years.

 Previously he served on the scientific advisory board of EU FP7 WHEALBI (Wheat and Barley Legacy for Breeding Improvement).

 Since 2008, Benjamin has been giving courses and lectures for students at Martin Luther University Halle-Wittenberg, Department of Plant Breeding; module "Plant Genetic Resources and Genomics"; 2 semester hours (SWS).

 Benjamin serves as a referee for research funding agencies such as the German Research Foundation (DFG), the Federal Ministry of Education and Research of Germany (BMBF), the National Science Foundation (NSF), USA, and the Foundation for Food and Agriculture Research (FFAR).

 Benjamin is particularly interested in exploring how crop wild relatives (CWR) can be used more effectively in breeding programs by better linking genebanks with breeders and farmers.
 His scientific interests include the domestication and use of agrobiodiversity and the role it can play in sustainable development and food security.